MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

     New-CredentialSpec -AccountName WebApp01
     ```

-    By default, the cmdlet will create a cred spec using the provided gMSA name as the computer account for the container.
+    By default, the cmdlet will create a credential spec using the provided gMSA name as the computer account for the container.
 The file will be saved in the Docker CredentialSpecs directory using the gMSA domain and account name for the filename.

     If you want to save the file to another directory, use the `-Path` parameter: